nullptr-0/rpc/README.md

 1. Build and move the binary.
 	##### Linux (Makefile)
 - Build the binary with `make`
-- Move the binary to wherever you need it with `mv rpc-server rpc-client new_path_of_binaries`
+- Move the binary to wherever you like with `mv rpc-server rpc-client new_path_of_binaries`
 	##### Windows (MSBuild)
 - Build the binary with `msbuild /m /p:Configuration=Release rpc.vcxproj`
-- Move the binary to project directory with `move Release\rpc-server.exe,Release\rpc-client.exe new_path_of_binaries`
+- Move the binary to wherever you like with `move Release\rpc-server.exe,Release\rpc-client.exe new_path_of_binaries`

 ### Use